 I grew up in this country, and there's no way that my peers would have described me as relatable when I was young.
 I was shy to the point of extreme awkwardness, this height 5'8″ at age 11, terrible at team sports, and impossible to categorize racially or culturally.
 My father was a descendent of people who arrived on the Mayflower, and my mother, a mixed-race refugee from the country now called Myanmar, also known as Burma.

-Partly because I’m culturally and ethnically kind of anomalous that there’s a difference between relating or liking, in our current sense, and being curious and empathic.
+Partly because I'm culturally and ethnically kind of anomalous, I've rarely related to people in my life.
+But that doesn't mean I haven't learned from and respected and felt for them.
+And that's really what I want to say: that there's a difference between relating or liking, in our current sense, and being curious and empathic.

 Would I rather people like my novel or be affected by it finally?
 To be moved or affected by a piece of literature isn't necessarily to see ourselves reflected in it or to like everything about it, we might disapprove of or want to fight with its characters; we might never have been exposed to the kinds of social settings or modes of thinking it describes.